 Play is the act of engaging in something for pure enjoyment, but play is much more complex than that.
 Play consists of five distinct characteristics as noted by Dr. Kathy Hirsh-Pasek and Dr. Roberta Michnick Golinkoff in their book Einstein Never Used Flashcards.
 They are as follows: play…

-There are benefits of both free play and guided play in a preschool setting.
+The two types of play are free play and guided play.
 (They are sometimes referred to as structured and unstructured play.)
 The value of each lies in their purpose.

 It is easy to think that guided play holds more value in preschool, however for children to develop healthfully they also need free play just as much.